kosmasgen/SQLDomainGen/README.md

 ## Why SpringForge

-Building backend layers manually is repetitive and time-consuming.
+Building backend layers manually is repetitive and error-prone.
-SpringForge eliminates boilerplate by generating a full backend structure directly from your database schema.
+SpringForge eliminates boilerplate by generating a complete backend architecture directly from your database schema.

 Ideal for: